-As the works will be restricted to the existing carriageway boundary and previously engineered layers, it has been determined that the project does not carry the potential to cause direct or indirect impact to geology or soils.
+As a result of the works taking place strictly within the existing man-made footprint, it has been determined that the proposed scheme does not carry the potential to cause direct or indirect impact to geology or soils.
 As such, impact has been assessed as being 'no change' and has been scoped out of requiring further assessment.